chi-rb/chi-cloud/README.md

 ### Log

-Tails log of rails pod:
+Tails log of Rails pod:
 ```
 cloud log
 ```

-Or any ohter:
+Or any other:
 ```
 cloud log redis
 ```